Dog Menus Available in New York City

 Ollie’s plans to dish out flavors like Sea Salt Carmel and Nitro Cold Brew for humans, and Peanut Butter Pumpkin Butt, made with pumpkin, peanut butter and cashew yogurt for dogs.
 Yum!

-Ollie’s Ice Cream + Stuff is set to open in Spring 2019 in Bushwick, Brooklyn (158 Irving Avenue).
+Ollie’s Ice Cream + Stuff is located in Bushwick, Brooklyn (158 Irving Avenue).

 The Wilson is a chic contemporary American eatery with delicious food and classic cocktails.
 They have their own special dog menu that offers everything from grilled ribeye steak to a bowl of mixed berries.
 Prices range from $11 to $42, and include five different mouth watering dishes.